EpicoStudio/dynamic-year-block/README.txt

 == Changelog ==

 = 1.0.1 =
+* Confirmed compatibility with WordPress 7.1, including the always-iframed post editor.
 * Security fix: ensure all block output is properly escaped using wp_kses_post().
+* Security hardening: prevent direct access to the dynamic render file.
+* Bug fix: use the registered editor script handle when loading JavaScript translations.
+* Editor compatibility: make the custom block icon inherit the current interface color.
+* Documentation: explain how full-page caches and CDNs can temporarily retain the previous year.
-* Code quality: prefix variables in render.php to comply with WordPress coding standards.
+* Code quality: prefix variables in render.php and update development linting and build assets.

 = 1.0.0 =
 * 🎉 Milestone: First stable release, after extensive testing and refinement.